-AECI and Haley & Aldrich collected a total of at least 21 groundwater samples from each of the upgradient (MW-1 and MW-2R) and downgradient (MW-3, MW-4, MW-5, and MW-6) monitoring wells at the Ash Pond System over a period spanning from August 2016 through May 2022.
-Statistical analysis of the analytical results was completed using the Prediction Limits statistical method.
+AECI and Haley & Aldrich collected a total of at least 28 groundwater samples from each of the upgradient (MW-1 and MW-2R) and downgradient (MW-3, MW-4, MW-5, and MW-6) monitoring wells at the Ash Pond System over a period spanning from August 2016 through February 2024.
+Statistical analysis of the analytical results was completed using the Prediction Limits statistical method as certified in the Certification of Statistical Methods - Ash Pond System, Thomas Hill Energy Center, Clifton Hill, Missouri (Haley & Aldrich, 2019b).